 What I discovered is that the habit of imposing our worldviews (in our attitudes, behaviours, policies and practices) is at the heart of the problem.

 The residential school system is a clear example of how one worldview was imposed on another group of people with devastating consequences.
 However, this imposition on Indigenous worldviews is not a thing of the past; this tendency to impose our worldviews on others persists.
 Even in our change efforts.
+To create the conditions for genuine reconciliation, we first need to become away of this habit within ourselves and our social change strategies.
+Once we become aware of how we impose worldviews, we can make the choice to change the habit to one that fosters worldview mutuality, respect and understanding.

 While you consider how you can be the seed of change, I’d love to hear your thoughts on how you can shift what you are currently doing in your social change efforts.
 How can you include supporting the voice and leadership of Indigenous people and, as a result, contribute to building a genuine culture of belonging in all that you do?